core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Response Suppression ###  {#sec-request-response-suppress}
 A server MAY suppress its response for various reasons given in {{Section 8.2 of RFC7252}}.
 This document adds the requirement that a server SHOULD suppress the response in case of error or in case there is nothing useful to respond, unless the application related to a particular resource requires such a response to be made for that resource.

 The CoAP No-Response Option {{RFC7967}} can be used by a client to influence the default response suppression on the server side.
-It is RECOMMENDED for a server to support this option only on selected resources where it is useful in the application context.
-If the option is supported on a resource, it MUST override the default response suppression of that resource.
+It is RECOMMENDED that a server supporting this option only takes it into account when processing requests targeting selected resources, as useful in the application context.

 Any default response suppression by a server SHOULD be performed consistently, as follows: if a request on a resource produces a particular Response Code and this response is not suppressed, then another request on the same resource that produces a response of the same Response Code class is also not suppressed.
 For example, if a 4.05 (Method Not Allowed) error response code is suppressed by default on a resource, then a 4.15 Unsupported Content-Format error response code is also suppressed by default for that resource.